andrewljohnson/coding-for-managers/README.md

 ## Read Online
 You can [read it online](http://andrewljohnson.github.io/coding-for-managers/).

-## Download the Code/Text

-The book lives in the [gh-pages branch](https://github.com/andrewljohnson/coding-for-managers/tree/gh-pages) of this repo.

 ## License

-This book is MIT-licensed.
-License included on the [gh-pages branch](https://github.com/andrewljohnson/coding-for-managers/tree/gh-pages).
+This book is MIT-licensed (license.MD included with repo).